 This file is a subject collection of materials concerning Massachusetts history and politics and contains photographs, news clippings, correspondence, pamphlets, etc. on selected legislators.
 Available for use in the Special Collections Department of the State Library, a guide is available online.

-This book provides shorts biographical entries for Massachusetts legislators from 1691-1780.
+This book provides short biographical entries for Massachusetts legislators from 1691-1780.